Economy of Mexico: Electronics

 Mexico's electronics industry has grown enormously within the last decade.
-Mexico has the sixth largest electronics industry in the world after China, United States, Japan, South Korea, and Taiwan.
-Mexico is the second largest exporter of electronics to the United States, and it exported $71.4 billion worth of electronics in 2011.
+Mexico has the sixth-largest electronics industry in the world, after China, United States, Japan, South Korea, and Taiwan.
+Mexico is the second-largest exporter of electronics to the United States, exporting $71.4 billion worth of electronics in 2011.
 The Mexican electronics industry is dominated by the manufacture and OEM design of televisions, displays, computers, mobile phones, circuit boards, semiconductors, electronic appliances, communications equipment and LCD modules.
-The Mexican electronics industry grew 20% between 2010 and 2011, up from its constant growth rate of 17% between 2003 and 2009.
+The Mexican electronics industry grew 20% between 2010 and 2011, up from a constant 17% growth rate between 2003 and 2009.
 Electronics represent 30% of Mexico's exports.

 Televisions

-The design and manufacture of flat panel plasma, LCD, and LED televisions is the single largest sector of the Mexican electronics industry, representing 25% of Mexico's electronics export revenue.
-In 2009 Mexico surpassed South Korea and China as the largest manufacturer of televisions, with Sony, Toshiba, Samsung, Sharp (through Semex), Zenith LG, Lanix, TCL, RCA, Phillips, Elcoteq, Tatung, Panasonic, and Vizio manufacturing CRT, LCD, LED and Plasma televisions in Mexico.
-Due to Mexico's position as the largest manufacturer of televisions, it is known as the television capital of the world in the electronics industry.
+The design and manufacture of flat-panel plasma, LCD, and LED televisions is the single largest sector of Mexico's electronics industry, accounting for 25% of Mexico's electronics export revenue.
+In 2009, Mexico surpassed South Korea and China as the largest manufacturer of televisions, with Sony, Toshiba, Samsung, Sharp (through Semex), Zenith LG, Lanix, TCL, RCA, Phillips, Elcoteq, Tatung, Panasonic, and Vizio manufacturing CRT, LCD, LED and Plasma televisions in Mexico.
+Due to Mexico's position as the world's largest television manufacturer, it is known as the television capital of the electronics industry.